vldcreation/corn-disease-deploy/README.md

 ### Traine and Saving Model
 - Access Artefak Drive from [this][artefak_drive]
-- Install all the required libraries
+- Make duplicate to your drive and access it
 - Run file based on your device
+- Install all the required libraries (all imported libraries may not be available on your device or cloud that you are using for)
- -- GPU [Model-Train-GPU2.ipynb]
+- GPU [Model-Train-GPU2.ipynb]
- -- CPU [Model-Train-CPU.ipynb]
+- CPU [Model-Train-CPU.ipynb]

 ### Testing
 - Access Artefak Drive from [this][artefak_drive]
-- Install all the required libraries
+- Make duplicate to your drive and access it
 - Run file based on your device
+- Install all the required libraries (all imported libraries may not be available on your device or cloud that you are using for)
- -- Testing [Testing Model.ipynb]
+- Testing [Testing Model.ipynb]

 ### Serving
 - Access Artefak Drive from [this][artefak_drive]
-- Install all the required libraries
+- Make duplicate to your drive and access it
 - Run file based on your device
+- Install all the required libraries (all imported libraries may not be available on your device or cloud that you are using for)
- -- Serving [Serving_Backend.ipynb]
+- Serving [Serving_Backend.ipynb]

 ### Deploy
 - Clone repository from [this][deploy_repo]